indygreg/python-build-standalone/README.rst

 Each entry in a ``links`` array is a map with the following keys:

 name
    Name of the library being linked against.

 path_static
    Path to the static version of this library, if available in the distribution.

 path_dynamic
    Path to the dynamic version of this library, if available in the distribution.

-If an entry does not have a ``path_static`` or ``path_dynamic`` entry, it is assumed to be a *system* library dependency.
+framework
+   Denotes that the link target is a macOS framework.

+system
+   Denotes that the link target is a system library.

+   On Windows, ``name`` will typically be a filename ending in ``.lib``.

    System libraries are typically passed into the linker by name only and found using default library search paths.